pombredanne/birdback.js/README.md

-birdback.js
+Birdback.js
 ===========

-Client side javascript library to use Birdback API wihtout being PCI compliant.
+This library is for use in a web browser to validate and encrypt 16-digit credit card numbers on the client-side.

+This approach [significantly reduces](https://blogs.rsa.com/reducing-pci-scope-with-tokenization/) PCI scope.

 Encrypt a card number